badinansoft/nova-language-switch/README.md

 ## A Laravel Nova Tool to add language switcher to your application

 This [Nova](https://nova.laravel.com) tool lets you:
-  - Add switcher to header of the nova application.
+  - Add a Language switcher to the header of the nova application.
-  - Handel Swithch language and put current local to laravel cache for remember lanauge from multipe browser.
+  - Handle Switch language and put the current locale to Laravel cache to remember language from multiple browsers.
-  - Switch dirction of the application based of RTL supported application that writed in config.
+  - Switch the direction of the application based on the RTL-supported application written in config.

  ## Requirements
   - `php: >=8.0`